A youth program for students in grades 10 – 12

 Teen Ambassadors work as volunteers for a minimum of 36 volunteer hours during the school year.
 Minimum time commitment is 4 hours per month for 3 consecutive months.
 Most volunteers work more hours over a longer period of time.
 These hours can be converted to community service hours required by most high schools prior to graduation.

-For the inaugural Fall 2014 class of Teen Ambassadors, completed application packets will be accepted until August 15, 2014.
+For the inaugural Fall 2014 class of Teen Ambassadors, send completed applications ASAP.
 An interview appointment with the program coordinator will be scheduled for each student.
-At the interview your skills and interests will be discussed and students will be notified of their application status no later than September 15, 2014.
+At the interview your skills and interests will be discussed and students will be notified of their application status shortly thereafter.